therazor113/Forklift-Next/README.md

 (If a keyboard is not available, select the green button with the icon of a keyboard)

 2. Once logged in you will be prompted with the current name of the account, select "Yes" to continue or select "No" to go back</br>
-(If you select device setup, the next screen will open the device settings, these settings can be changed and saved to the DB, if selected by accident, hit submit to continue)
+(If you select device setup, the next screen will open the device settings, these settings can be changed and saved to the DB)

-3. After selecting "Yes" you will be prompted with your forklift details, to continue you must clear the preset weight by hitting "Zero Scale</br>
+3. After selecting "Yes" you will be prompted with your forklift details, to continue first clear the preset weight by hitting "Zero Scale"</br>
 (The button labeled "Scale Not Working" is meant to continue without resetting the scale, this is not enabled as there is no scale device connected)

 4. Once you have cleared the scale, select the "Yes" button to continue</br>